-- 4.13.
-Endoscopy services, in particular those for colonoscopy, were already under considerable strain before the pandemic.
-This largely related to constraints on workforce, but the Get it Right First Time (GIRFT) programme also revealed inadequate facilities in a significant proportion of NHS trusts.5 - 4.14.
-Based on GIRFT visits to-date it is estimated that around 20 NHS trusts will require a complete rebuild of their endoscopy facilities (including endoscopy rooms, changing rooms, consultation rooms and decontamination facilities) and others need improvement works.5 It is already clear that around 200 new endoscopy rooms are needed in NHS trusts to cover current growth in endoscopy and enable the planned extensions to the bowel screening programme. - 4.15.
-Unfortunately, there is no national asset register for endoscopy facilities (unlike that for imaging).
+- 4.13 Endoscopy services, in particular those for colonoscopy, were already under considerable strain before the pandemic.
+This largely related to constraints on workforce, but the Get It Right First Time (GIRFT) programme also revealed inadequate facilities in a significant proportion of NHS trusts.5 - 4.14 Based on GIRFT visits to-date it is estimated that around 20 NHS trusts will require a complete rebuild of their endoscopy facilities (including endoscopy rooms, changing rooms, consultation rooms and decontamination facilities) and others need improvement works.5 It is already clear that around 200 new endoscopy rooms are needed in NHS trusts to cover current growth in endoscopy and enable the planned extensions to the bowel screening programme. - 4.15 Unfortunately, there is no national asset register for endoscopy facilities (unlike that for imaging).
 Capacity and demand analysis in the Cheshire and Merseyside endoscopy network showed considerable potential to improve efficiency.
-(See Appendix 3, Case study 1). - 4.16.
-Additional endoscopy equipment and facilities will be required to manage the reduced throughput related to Covid-19.
+(See Appendix 3, Case study 1).